dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 this via a command-line option.
 When the alternate screen is not used, the contents of the terminal at startup remain visible until obliterated, on a cell-by-cell basis (see **notcurses_plane(3)** for details on clearing the screen at startup without using the alternate screen).
+If the alternate screen is not available, the display will still be cleared without **NCOPTION_NO_ALTERNATE_SCREEN**.

 notcurses hides the cursor by default.
 It can be dynamically enabled, moved, or disabled during execution via **notcurses_cursor_enable** and